INSET training materials for teachers of Modern Foreign LanguagesBasic ICT

 Some ideas you might consider - all of which involve exploiting authentic materials:

 The above activities are sometimes referred to as WebQuests.
-See:
+See Module 1.5, Section 7.4, at the ICT4LT website

-See also Case Study 5 (The Ashcombe School) in Module 3.1 at the ICT for Language Teachers website for a detailed account of how this specialist school integrates multimedia CD-ROMs into its language courses: http://www.ict4lt.org/en/en_mod3-1.htm
+See Case Study 5, The Ashcombe School, in Module 3.1 at the ICT4LT website for a detailed account of how this school integrates multimedia CD-ROMs into its language courses.

 Hot Potatoes is an authoring tool designed for creating Web-based exercises for Modern Foreign Languages learners.
 Create a set of exercises using Hot Potatoes.
-Download Hot Potatoes free of charge from: http://hotpot.uvic.ca
+Download Hot Potatoes free of charge from: http://hotpot.uvic.ca.
+See Module 2.5 at the ICT4LT website, Introduction to CALL authoring programs.

 Concordancers have been used in EFL teaching since the early 1980s.
 Curiously, they have not been used a great deal in Modern Foreign Languages teaching.
-A detailed description of concordancing in the Modern Foreign Languages classroom, including downloadable worksheets, can be found in Module 2.4 at the ICT for Language Teachers website: http://www.ict4lt.org/en/en_mod2-4.htm
+A detailed description of concordancing in the Modern Foreign Languages classroom, including downloadable worksheets, can be found in Module 2.4 at the ICT4LT website.

 The term multimedia was originally used to describe packages of learning materials that consisted of a book, a couple of audiocassettes and a videocassette.
 Such packages are still available, but the preferred terms to describe them are multiple media or mixed media.
 Nowadays the term multimedia refers to computer-based materials designed to be used on a computer that can display and print text and high-quality graphics, play pre-recorded audio and video material, and assist in the creation and editing of images and audio and video recordings.